dominosaurs/terloquent-id/README.md

 - Built on [Sushi](https://github.com/calebporzio/sushi), which loads CSV data into an in-memory SQLite cache.
 - Relationships mirror the Indonesian hierarchy:
-  `Province → City → District → Village`
+  `Province → Regency → District → Village`

 ## 👥 Perfect For